ankit7540/RamanSpec_BasicOperations/README.md

 Refer to the few lines before each function to understand the purpose and the scheme.
 Edits might be needed for the correct usage of a function depending on the specific dataset.

-Question and suggestions are welcome via the `Issues` tab.
+Question / comments / suggestions are welcome via the `Issues` tab.

 ***